Last Updated: 27 February, 2026

 The push to legalize sports betting in Kansas came before the US Supreme Court overturned PASPA in 2018.
 Sports betting was a consistent topic of discussion in Kansas, but there were consistent problems and arguments on the matter starting in 2018.
 Early on, there was discourse on the tax rate, which the state’s lottery wanted to be 50%, which did not appeal to the casinos.

-Even after the tax rate was figured out, the pandemic caused problems, and Governor Laura Kelly seemed to oppose the idea of legal sports betting, which gave lawmakers yet another hurdle to jump through.
-It wasn’t until 2022 that SB 84 was agreed upon by both the House and Senate, which allowed the law to be signed on May 12th.
-This timing worked out well for the state, as it allowed the casinos to form partnerships, which led to the six online operators officially launching on September 1st of that year.
+Even after the tax rate was determined, the pandemic caused problems, and Governor Laura Kelly seemed to oppose legal sports betting, giving lawmakers yet another hurdle to overcome.
+It wasn't until 2022 that SB 84 was approved by both the House and the Senate, allowing the law to be signed on May 12.
+This timing worked out well for the state, as it allowed the casinos to form partnerships, which led to the six online operators officially launching on September 1 of that year, with Bet365 following suit in August 2025, expanding the number of legal KS online betting apps to its current total.

-While six operators may not seem like many compared to other states with legal sports betting, Kansas residents have access to the biggest names in the market right now.
-These sportsbooks include FanDuel, DraftKings, BetMGM, Caesars, theScore Bet, and the Fanatics Sportsbook (formerly PointsBet).
+While seven operators may not seem like many compared to other states with legal sports betting, Kansas residents have access to the biggest names in the market right now.
+These sportsbooks include FanDuel, DraftKings, BetMGM, Caesars, theScore Bet, Bet365, and the Fanatics Sportsbook (formerly PointsBet).

 Thanks to a recent change in the bill that now allows tribal casinos to offer online sports betting, the market should only continue to grow, with more operators potentially entering the state during 2026.